alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 Terrascan is a static code analyzer for Infrastructure as Code.
 Terrascan allows you to:

 - Seamlessly scan infrastructure as code for misconfigurations.
-- Monitor provisioned cloud infrastructure for configuration changes that introduce posture drift, and enables reverting to a secure posture.
+- Monitor provisioned cloud infrastructure for configuration changes that introduce posture drift, and enable reverting to a secure posture.
 - Detect security vulnerabilities and compliance violations.
-- Mitigate risks before provisioning cloud native infrastructure.
+- Mitigate risks before provisioning cloud-native infrastructure.
 - Offers flexibility to run locally or integrate with your CI\CD.

 Key features

-- 500+ Policies for security best practices
+- 500+ Policies for Security Best Practices
 - Scanning of Terraform (HCL2), AWS CloudFormation Templates (CFT), Azure Resource Manager (ARM), Kubernetes (JSON/YAML), Helm v3, and Kustomize and Dockerfiles
-- Integrates with docker image vulnerability scanning for AWS, Azure, GCP, Harbor container registries.
+- Integrates with docker image vulnerability scanning for AWS, Azure, GCP, and Harbor container registries.

 Terrascan policies are written using the `Rego` policy language, and you can create your [own policies](https://runterrascan.io/docs/policies/policies/){:target="_blank"}